FanaticalSoul/BetterTJAPlayer_for_3DS/README.md

 In game screens now have backgrounds.

-Some in game elements are updated.
+Some in game elements are updated, with some being changed into English.

 The app icon has been updated to be similar to other Taiko games.